Husband would drive the truck back to Kansas and along with the local EAA folks, unload the components at its new home

 Stuff happens in this world – no revelation there.
 When broadsided by the unplanned and unexpected, here are some suggestions to get back on track the right way:

 Focus on facts rather than the emotions and drama that love to attach themselves to these kinds of things.
 There is a piece of me that wanted to dwell on the “gasp” version of this story.
 Let’s face it, we get to be the center of attention.
 Let it go.
 Keep the story for the right moment to share in a sane way, but leave the drama out.
 It is not helpful because behind that follows Mr. Fear and he is not a friend, ever.

 Deal with the emotion, even trauma in a healthy way.
 Yes, talk about it, but don’t feed it.
 Feed where you want to go, rather than what was.

-Troubleshooting and lessons learned can be helpful, but, again do not stay in that mode.
-I have picked up a few tips for my annual inspections that are not required but will be good practices for this airplane and for my peace of mind.
+Troubleshooting and lessons learned are helpful, but, again do not stay in that mode.
+I picked up a few tips for my annual inspections that are not required but will be good practices for this airplane and for my peace of mind.